dirtyredz/DockBuilder/README.md

 Dirtyredz (myself), Hammelpilaw, and Laserzwei all have worked to keep this mod alive and working.

-Today I bring you the culmanation of all that work in a single mod with these features and bug fixes:
+Today I bring you the culmination  of all that work in a single mod with these features and bug fixes:

 Added Resourcetrader (Hammelpilaw)
 Added Fighterfactory (Hammelpilaw)